|

 with Russian employees, skilled Italian, Turkish and Chinese contract mason

+took part in building of bridges and tunnels.
 In 1957 the Irkutsk dam was erected and the part of the original railroad from

 Irkutsk to Port Baikal was flooded.
 This section was replaced with the shortcut,